thunderbird/webext-docs/runtime.rst

       :name: [``frameId``]
       :type: (integer, optional)

-      The $(topic:frame_ids)[frame] that opened the connection.
+      The frame that opened the connection.
 0 for top-level frames, positive for child frames.
 This will only be set when :code:`tab` is set.

    .. api-member::
       :name: [``id``]